Life is full of firsts: First car, first vacation, first love,

 With the wind deciding to

 shit on me make things difficult I elected to set up in a small hollow just on the downwind side of the peak.
-After some struggling I managed to get the mast up (performance anxiety, I’m sure) and get on the air.
+After some struggling I managed to get the mast up and get on the air.

-The trouble with getting set up was well worth it though.
+The band conditions were better than the weather conditions, at least.
 I made contacts up and down the west coast on 40 meters, and even made it into the midwest when I switched over to 20 meters.
 Self-spotting on the SOTA network played a big part in the success.
 Don’t be afraid to self-spot when you have coverage (cell phone or APRS).

 After working a handful of contacts I had another peak in the log, and my first HF activation on the books.
 I absolutely love a happy ending